benibienz/site/README.md

 - The value of each checkbox
 - The text in the the "add new item" field
 - The item count

+(lab 7b note: when implementing I ended up putting the item components themselves into a state array and keeping a "current id" state variable.
+This allows the TodoList component to keep track of which item to delete.)